o3de/o3de.org/content/docs/learning-guide/tutorials/lumberyard-to-o3de/porting-terrains.md

 | - | - | - | - |
 | Beginner | 15 Minutes | Port terrain data from Lumberyard to O3DE | February 27, 2024 |

+## Export heightmap and splat maps from Lumberyard

+Todo

+## Re-create terrain materials in O3DE

+Todo

+## Create the terrain in O3DE

+Todo